cloudmesh/classes/docs/source/spring-2017/new.rst

 --------

 * Discussions (10%),
-* Technology paper about 3 of the 300 systems (30%, at least 6 pages without
+* Technology paper ov about 4 of the 300 systems (30%, at least 8 pages without
-  references),
+  references, e.g. 2 pages for each technology.)
 * Project (60%) (at least 6 pages without references)

 Discussions must be done individually.

 Technology papers and Projects are allowed to be conducted in groups.
 Groups can have up to three members.
 More than three students are not allowed in a project or paper.
 The workload and expectation for the project increases with each student.
 A work break down must be provided for projects to identify what each student did.

-Each student will add 6 pages to the technology paper with 3 technologies each, resulting in 2 pages per technology.

-Thus if you have 3 students you will discuss 9 technologies in depth and write 18 pages.
-If you work alone you have to deliver 6 pages for 3 technologies.
+As obvious from our previous statement, each student will add 8 pages to the technology paper with 4 technologies each, resulting in 2 pages per technology.
+Thus if you have 3 students you will discuss 12 technologies in depth and write 24 pages.
+If you work alone you have to deliver 8 pages for 4 technologies.
 Technologies in the papers must be nonoverlapping in the entire class.
-If multiple students select the same technology, we will be drawing randomly which students does which technology.
+Technologies will be assigned to you.

 Each student will develop as part of the project an ansible deployment of a technology.
 Points may depend on completeness, simplicity, reproducability, and documentation of the deployment.

 We expect you are familiar with Linux or the OS on which you will focus your deployment systems you must know python, pip, virtualenv (all easy to learn), editor to edit python (pycharm, emacs, vi, eclipse, other).
-These technologies you can learn with additional time as part of the class.
+In case you are not familiar with them, these technologies you can learn with additional time you spend outside of the class.